 Only those nutrients known to be deficient or excessive in the district need to be analyzed.
 For example, nitrogen (N), K, magnesium (Mg), Na, Cl, zinc (Zn), and B are more commonly of concern.
-Nutritional problems of phosphorus (P), manganese (Mn), and calcium (Ca) are less common, but should be included in initial testing.
+Nutritional problems of phosphorus (P), manganese (Mn), and calcium (Ca) are uncommon or rare.
 Copper (Cu) and molybdenum (Mo) problems have not been confirmed in California.
 Iron (Fe) deficiencies cannot be accurately confirmed with tissue analysis due to lack of correlation of tissue levels with visual symptoms.

 Growers may wish to include a broad analysis in their initial sampling, even if there is little chance for deficiency.
-This will, at least, verify that infrequently deficient nutrients such as P, Ca, and Mn are not necessary in most fertilizer programs.
+This will, at least, verify that rarelydeficient nutrients such as P, Ca, and Mn are not necessary in most fertilizer programs.
 Also, some laboratories will run a "complete" analysis for the same cost as four or five elements.